OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 4. The last step would be to set the proxy globally on your iOS device.
 - Go to Settings
 - Wi-Fi
-- Connect to **any** Wi-Fi (you can literally connect to any Wifi as the traffic for port 80 and 443 will be routed through USB, as we are just using the Proxy Setting in the Wi-Fi so we can set a global Proxy)
+- Connect to **any** Wi-Fi (you can literally connect to any Wi-Fi as the traffic for port 80 and 443 will be routed through USB, as we are just using the Proxy Setting in the Wi-Fi so we can set a global Proxy)
 - Once connected click on the small blue icon on the right side of the connect Wi-Fi
 - Configure your Proxy by selecting Manual
 - Type in 127.0.0.1 as Server